Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Model Overview

 \section{Model Overview}

-Addressing the three main challenges from Section~\ref{section_problem_statement}: limited query plan representation expressiveness, lack of explainability in cost estimations, and the need for robust plan selection under uncertainty, we propose an integrated solution consisting of three techniques.
-First, we introduce BiGG (Section~\ref{section_tree_model}), a novel representation learning method based on bidirectional GNNs and GRU, which preserves both node-level features and structural information, producing higher-quality plan representations.
-Second, to tackle the black-box nature of learned cost models, we develop a subtree-based explainability technique (Section~\ref{section_explainability_technique}) that quantifies the contribution of query plan subgraphs to cost predictions, restoring transparency comparable to classical methods while achieving higher accuracy.
-Finally, we present a robust learning-to-rank cost model (Section~\ref{learning-to-Rank_uncertainty_quantification}) that adaptively quantifies and integrates uncertainty into the plan selection process via pairwise plan comparisons, mitigating suboptimal choices arising from estimation errors or volatile execution environments.
-In the following, we detail each technique and illustrate how it addresses its corresponding challenge.
+We propose Reqo, a comprehensive LCM that integrates three novel techniques.
+First, a novel representation-learning model (Section~\ref{section_tree_model}) based on Bi-GNNs and GRUs preserves both node-level and structural information, producing superior plan representations.
+Second, to overcome the black-box nature of LCMs, an explainability technique (Section~\ref{section_explainability_technique}) quantifies the contributions of plan subgraphs to cost predictions, thereby promoting transparency and generating hints to improve plan quality.
+Third, a robust learning-to-rank cost estimator (Section~\ref{learning-to-Rank_uncertainty_quantification}) adaptively quantifies and integrates uncertainty to enhance the robustness of plan selection.